Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 data$cluster <- cl$cluster
 ```

-This code chunk looks similar, but that isn't always the case.
+This code chunk looks similar, but that isn't ussually the case.
 R, like Python, has thousands of packages.
 However, in python there tends to be one _correct_ way to do everything.
 It's the _Pythonic_ way.
 R is the wild west.
 Different algorithms often have different authors who approach writing the code and dealing with objects differently.
-However, several developers in R have attempted to solve this problem.
+Luckily, several developers in R have attempted to solve this problem through wrapper packages that work as an API to the other libraries and add additional functionality.

 You can even run python from R using the `reticulate` [@R-reticulate] package.
-Packages such as `caret` [@R-caret], _mlr3_ [@R-mlr3], and `tidymodels` [@R-tidymodels] have attempted to create a standard api to many R functions.
+Packages such as `caret` [@R-caret], `mlr3` [@R-mlr3], and `tidymodels` [@R-tidymodels] have attempted to create a standard API to many R functions.
 It means that a similar approach can be taken in terms of writing and understanding the code for many functions.
 The trade-off is often speed.
 Despite this tradeoff, I think it is incredibly useful to take advantage of one of these frameworks.
 They make it much easier to cover all steps of the modeling process.
 R and Python have learned from one another.
 At the end of the day, pick a tool and get good at it.
 I prefer R, but admire python.
-They both have their place and it really isn't that difficult to switch between the two.
+They both have their place and it really isn't that difficult to switch between the two for data analysis.

-Let's move on to a more tangible example of the modeling process.
+TO end this section, the modeling process follows four discrete (often iterative) steps.
 We'll refer to parts of this process in the chapter \@ref(chapter5).
-Modeling data has a few discreet (often iterative) steps.

-1. Evaluate your data
+1. Evaluating your data
-2. Prepare your data
+2. Preparing your data
 3. Processing your data
 4. Validating your output

-You'll get better at this process as you gain experience.
-It will just become more intuitive.
-In reality, these projects tend to be repetitive.
-You can encounter several problems with modeling your data.
+You'll get better at this process as you gain experience and it will become more intuitive.
+In reality, these projects tend to be repetitive and you can encounter several problems with modeling your data.
 Every problem doesn't always manifest, but some problems always arise.
+We'll see how to solve some of those problems in the forthcoming chapters.

 ### Evaluating your data {#evaldata}

 This refers to understanding what you are looking at.
 How is the data structured and what am I trying to do with it?
-You can do this with several built-in features in R. For example, you will want to understand data sparsity and what data is relevant to answer your question.
+You can occasionally do this with one of several built-in features in R. Other times, you'll have to put on your thinking cap.
 Typical questions might include:

 - What questions am I trying to answer with this data?
 - Have we attempted to solve this problem before?
 What were the results?
 - Are there deeply held beliefs as to what the solution might be?
 - How is the data formatted?
+- How sparse is this data?
 - How current is the data?
 Does it matter if it is stale?
 - What is this data's provenance?
 Can I trust it?
 - How much of it is missing and _why_ is it missing?
 The why here can be important.